Some of us prefer to read shorter articles, therefore the list is reduced to one important question.

 How is tattooing done?

+The final look of your tattoo depends 75 percent on the professionalism of the tattoo artist and the quality of the equipment.
+The remaining 25 percent depends on the effective recovery process.
 A fresh tattoo equals a bruise in medical aspects.
 During the first days, you will feel as if you got sunburned.
 Since the needle is used on the surface of your skin, this part has to heal.
 This period can last from some days to three weeks, depending on the speed of recovery and the intensity of the tattooing.
 Our work will be easier and it speeds up recovery if you prepare your skin with cream during the week before.
 Recovery time is shorter in the case of tattoos on your back, stomach or chest than on your limbs.
 A thin layer of scab forms on the surface of the fresh tattoo, which will come off on its own.
 The blood and wound fluids together with the unwanted colour will disappear from your tattoo in the first days.
 This often misleads the ones who are not so experienced: if some colour fades it does not mean your whole tattoo is disappearing, only the unnecessary quantity is getting removed.
 So, do not panic.
 This is a completely normal part of the recovery.
 After some days, the upper skin layer peels off of the tattooed surface, and a new, thin, glossy layer forms.
 You will feel itching, but this is also part of the recovery process.
 The complete recovery may take one to one and a half months.

 How to deal with your fresh tattoo?

+The fresh tattoo should be bathed in warm water for some minutes, which speeds up and helps getting the secretion off, then, in cold water to close the pores.
+This may be a bit inconvenient, though very effective.
+After this, you should apply a thin layer of cream.
+Then - during the first 5-6 days – it should be covered with a foil to protect your skin from being injury (i.e. clothes, bedding can stick and rub).
+We recommend the Suprasorb foil, which lets your skin breath.
 You should not let the scab dry off, as it may become vulnerable, which can easily effect your tattoo’s final look.
 To prevent this, the skin surface should be rubbed thinly with a special cream for two weeks several times a day, which not only protects the tattoo from drying, but helps recovery too (Heile- heile Tattoo, Tattoomed, Hustle Butter).
 To use other types of cream is prohibited.
 You must not scratch the scab formed on your skin, because the fresh skin may be injured.
 During the recovery phase you must not swim, sunbathe, use a sauna or solarium, or do sports.
 On one hand, your body works hard to recover, on the other, sweating, overuse of the skin surface and over-soaking may cause much damage to the tattoo.
 After recovery, you should take care of your tattoo, protect it from drying and strong sunlight to prevent it from losing its colours.